 A key goal of the Red Line Extension is to utilize and integrate existing regional transit infrastructure to the greatest extent possible.
 CTA's bus and rail lines, Metra's commuter rail lines, and Pace's suburban bus services are interrelated.
 The Red Line Extension will be designed to establish and maintain convenient connections between transit services it intersects.
 In the Alternatives Analysis study, suggested connection points between the Red Line Extension, CTA bus and rail lines, and Metra commuter rail lines will be identified.
-In particular, opportunities may exist to develop new connections between the proposed CTA Red Line Extension and the Metra Rock Island District, Metra Electric District and/or the NICTD South Shore Line commuter rail systems, possibly at either existing Metra stations or at new station locations.
-Similarly, opportunities for connections between the CTA Red Line Extension and Pace bus services will also be explored.
+In particular, opportunities may exist to develop new connections between the Red Line Extension and the Metra Rock Island District, Metra Electric District and/or the NICTD South Shore Line commuter rail systems, possibly at either existing Metra stations or at new station locations.
+Similarly, opportunities for connection possibilities will be further described and Pace bus services will also be explored.
 These connection possibilities will be further described and analyzed in Screen 2 and 3.